icarusfactor/design/README.md

 3. When changes to template mailbox are made, be sure to click "SYNC" to update them in Design.

+### Special Keys:
+ For now to make the usibility of the visual edtior more userfriendly becasue multiple popups for items may occur.
+Below are the keys to raise specific control above another if this action takes place.
+Once the key is released the behaviour goes back to normal.

+* ALT Raises table controls.
+* CTRL Raises link controls.
+* ALT + CTRL Raises image controls.

 ### Objectives:
  I created the Design plugin to make custom HTML emails quick & easy.
 Anyone should be able to build their own template or use one from the installed examples with little effort for one off events or for medium sized family , friends or business lists that do not adhear to periodic release times.
 Wanted to keep it all simple and work within the Roundcube environment, so that no custom setup or duplication is needed.
 I wanted everyone wanting to try it to just install the plugin and run the setting setups and start to work on a email design right away and send it off when done.